Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 Lay bahiagrass sod in a brick pattern.
 Give the sod multiple 15-minute watering sessions throughout the day for seven to ten days.
 During the following week, gradually cut back the frequency to twice a day.
 About two weeks after laying the sod, gently lift up on one corner of a piece of sod.
 If the roots firmly grip the soil, reduce the frequency to once every other day for a week then water as needed going forward.
 If the roots failed to grip, maintain the twice a day watering schedule for a week and test again.
 Do not mow bahiagrass sod until the roots grip the soil, generally two to three weeks after laying.
 Likewise, avoid applying fertilizer until the roots establish and use a light application of a balanced fertilizer, such as 10-10-10, for the initial treatment.

 The type of weed and time of the year determines which kind of herbicide to choose.
-A pre-emergent herbicide inhibits seed germination, but does not effect established plants.
+A pre-emergent herbicide inhibits seed germination but does not affect established plants.
 Apply a post-emergence herbicide to weeds already growing.

 Many homeowners give the lawn an annual weed-and-feed fertilizer during the spring, then spot treat the lawn when weeds pop up through the growing season.
 However, the herbicide in some weed-and-feed fertilizer products damage Bahiagrass.
 Do not broadcast any type of herbicide unless the manufacturer's label clearly states Bahiagrass compatible.